StarTech.com launches DKT31CHDVCM puck-shaped USB-C mini travel dock

 USB-C docks and docking stations are rather common these days, so it can be hard to get excited about them.
 Websites like Amazon are absolutely littered with countless makes and models.
 Of course, not all of them are good, nor are they all the same.
 Features can vary from dock to dock, such as the number of USB ports or video outputs.

 With all of that said, StarTech.com has managed to create a USB-C mini travel dock that stands out from the crowd.
 Called "DKT31CHDVCM," it features a unique hockey puck shape.
 Its small footprint and integrated USB-C cable should make it perfect for travel.
 You can, of course, use it at home too.
-It even has two video outputs -- VGA and HDMI.
+It even has three video outputs -- VGA, DisplayPort, and HDMI.

 "The USB-C travel dock features a compact circular design and an attached extended length 24cm (10 in.) host cable, accommodating a wide variety of setups.
 Bus-powered for most applications, there's no need to carry around a separate bulky power adapter.
 If extra power required, you can use your external USB-C laptop power adapter with support for up to 75W Power Delivery pass-through," says StarTech.com.